ToxicFrog/doom-mods/README.md

 ### Fragmentation Shots *(Projectile only)*

 On impact, projectiles release a ring of hitscan attacks.
 Increasing the upgrade level adds more fragments; damage is based on the base damage of the shot.
 These can't self-damage.

+### HE Rounds *(Hitscan only)*

+Creates a small explosion on hit doing 40% of the original attack damage.
+More levels increase the damage and blast radius, and reduce the damage you take from your own explosions.

 ### Homing Shots *(Projectile only)*